MrConradHarrison/CLEFT-Q-CAT-Score-Checker/README.md

 # CLEFT-Q CAT Score Checker
- Source code and data for the CLEFT-Q CAT Schore Checker Shiny App
+ Source code and data for the CLEFT-Q CAT Score Checker Shiny App

 You can find the online version of the Score Checker by [clicking here](https://conrad-harrison.shinyapps.io/CLEFT-Q-CAT-Score-Checker/)